nrgopal/antcolony/README.md

-PARAMETER-TUNING FOR EFFICIENT PROGRAM EXECUTION THROUGH ANT COLONY OPTIMIZATION
+**PARAMETER-TUNING FOR EFFICIENT PROGRAM EXECUTION THROUGH ANT COLONY OPTIMIZATION**

-Abstract:
+Ant colony algorithm to optimize compiler and run-time parameters in parallel computing (Python)

-As high-performance hardware architectures grow in power and complexity, especially in parallel processing platforms, choosing optimal parameters for efficient program execution can be a challenge.
+*As high-performance hardware architectures grow in power and complexity, especially in parallel processing platforms, choosing optimal parameters for efficient program execution can be a challenge.
 There are many tunable factors that affect the speed of execution of a program and how much power the execution consumes: compiler options, compiler flags, cache block